lchristmann/mysql-laravel-grafana-demo/README.md

 ## Todo Next <!-- omit in toc -->

-- write a section on the limitations of this demo and what could only be solved using e.g. Prometheus
 - maybe add some tests for the API

 ## Table of Contents <!-- omit in toc -->